cheezy/fig_newton/README.md

 Using FigNewton is as simple as specifying the directory to use, loading a file from that directory, and then calling methods on the module that match the keys in the file.
 Let's look at an example.

 By default the FigNewton gem will look for files in the 'config/environments' directory.
+If you wish to use a different directory you simply set the correct directory like this - `FigNewton.yml_directory = 'other_directory'`.

+By default, FigNewton will read a file named `default.yml` but you can name your _yml_ files anything you want.
 Let's assume that we have files named ci.yml, test.yml, and system_test.yml in that directory.
 All we need to do is call the `load` method in order to begin using a file:

 ````ruby
 FigNewton.load('system_test.yml')